junyanz/VON/README.md

 bash ./scripts/figures.sh 0 car df
 ```

-The test results will be saved to a html file here: `./results//val/index.html`.
+The test results will be saved to an HTML file here: `./results/val/index.html`.

 ### Model Training
 - To train a model, download the training dataset (distance functions and images).
 For example, if we would like to train a car model with distance function representation on GPU 0.